 - With my first and second they were like intense period pains. now with my fourth I barely notice them.
 It’s just a hardening of my stomach and a little bit uncomfortable, not painful.
 Kitty

-- I only got braxton hicks 3 nights in a row at 6pm for about an hour.
+- I only got BH 3 nights in a row at 6pm for about an hour.
 On the 4th night went into labour at 7pm.
 My body was definitely practising!
 Felt like period pains and a tightening of muscles around lower tummy (sort of like a lag cramp).
 Mine were nothing compared to labour!
 Lol Kiah

 - I don’t remember really having them at all during my first (and only so far) pregnancy.
 Had a few tightening pains now and then but nothing that was really braxton hicks.
-As I had a medical c-sec, I never felt any pre-labour contractions either, so have nothing to compare with.
+As I had a medical c-section, I never felt any pre-labour contractions either, so have nothing to compare with.
 Katie

 - I had Braxton hicks throughout both my pregnancies from very early on (16 weeks and 20 weeks).
 I explain them as being in mid sit-up position continuously!
 They would get worst when walking or exercise of any sort but were never painful just very uncomfortable.
 My stomach was literally like a rock sometimes!
 But both my births were very quick (9hrs and 2.5hrs) so maybe all that practice paid off?
 Sue